Element84/filmdrop-k8s-tf-modules/README.md

 ### Run a local kubernetes cluster
-First make sure that your local Kubernetes cluster is running, if you need help creating your local Kubernetes cluster, check the  [Kubernetes Development Tools](https://element84.atlassian.net/wiki/spaces/ES/pages/3013804035/Local+k8s+development#Ways-to-run-a-local-k8s-cluster) wiki.
+First make sure that your local Kubernetes cluster is running, if you need help creating your local Kubernetes cluster, check your Kubernetes Engine official documentation.

 If you use rancher-desktop or other k3s, make sure you have disabled the traefik ingress.
 For rancher-desktop, this can be disabled under the kubernetes settings.
 The result of enabling traefik will be a conflict with the